Office Timeline – free timeline maker

 Quick answer

-Build a project roadmap in Excel by mapping phases and milestones horizontally across a timeline, using color-coded bars for each phase and marking key deliverables as milestone points.
-A roadmap shows high-level strategy and key dates without the task-level detail of a full project plan.
+A project roadmap maps phases and milestones horizontally across a timeline, using color-coded bars for each phase and markers for key deliverables.
+It communicates strategy and key dates at a glance, without the task-level detail of a full project plan.
+The best roadmaps are built from Excel data and designed to be understood in 30 seconds.

 Introduction

-The problem isn't your plan—it's the audience.
+The problem isn't the plan.
+It's the audience.
 Your executive stakeholders don't need a task-by-task breakdown.
-They need to understand the strategy: what are the major phases, when do they happen, and what are the critical milestones we're delivering?
-They need to see the shape of the project, not every brick in the wall.
+They need to see the strategy: what the major phases are, when they happen, and what the critical milestones look like.
+They need the shape of the project, not every brick in the wall.

-This is where a roadmap is different from a project plan.
+This is the gap a roadmap fills.
 A roadmap is a high-level timeline that communicates strategy and key delivery dates.
-It strips away the task-level noise and shows the skeleton: phases, major deliverables, and critical dates.
-It's designed to be understood in 30 seconds by someone who knows nothing about your project.
+It strips away task-level noise and shows the skeleton: phases, major deliverables, and critical dates.
+It's designed to give stakeholders clarity in 30 seconds, even if they know nothing about your project.

 What is a project roadmap vs. a project plan?

-These terms get used interchangeably, but they're fundamentally different documents.
+These terms get used interchangeably, but they serve fundamentally different audiences and purposes.

-Think of it this way: Your project plan is the instruction manual.
+Think of it this way: your project plan is the instruction manual.
 Your roadmap is the architectural blueprint.
-Both are necessary, but they serve different purposes and are consumed by different people.
+Both are necessary, but they give clarity to different audiences.

 What belongs on a roadmap

-A roadmap should answer these questions in a single visual:
+A roadmap should answer five questions in a single visual:

-- Are there any dependencies or sequence constraints?
+4. Are there dependencies or sequence constraints?
 (Development can't start until design is done)

-A roadmap is about communicating the "what" and "when" at a level that makes sense to people who don't live in your spreadsheet.
+A roadmap communicates the "what" and "when" at a level that makes sense to people who don't live in your spreadsheet.
+If it requires explanation, it's too detailed.

 Step 1: Define your roadmap structure